ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Demographics

-The towns and villages of the Zephyrlands are peopled by humans and gnomes.
+The towns and villages of The Zephyrlands are peopled by humans and gnomes.
 The gnomes were driven from their traditional home in the eastern mountains during the Great Devastation, and have fully integrated into the human villages.
 Elves from the north travel freely throughout the confederacy, though they seldom settle in the villages and towns.

-Most Zephyrans tend towards Neutral, Chaotic, and Good alignments; Lawful and Evil alignments are very rare.

 > Based on [this reddit thread](https://www.reddit.com/r/dndnext/comments/6bab39/how_many_heroes_are_there_bottom_up_worldbuilding/), integrate the demographics numbers from http://www222.pair.com/sjohn/blueroom/demog.htm, especially the parts about population densities, town/village sizes, and so on.
 A calculator built using this data is [here](http://qzil.com/kingdom/).